Chart Color Schemes

 Mill Park - North performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-The area faces educational challenges, with university qualification rates at 26.0%, significantly below the Greater Melbourne average of 37.0%.
+The area has university qualification rates of 26.0%, significantly lower than Greater Melbourne's average of 37.0%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 17.4%, followed by postgraduate qualifications (6.3%) and graduate diplomas (2.3%).
-Trade and technical skills are prominent, with 31.3% of residents aged 15+ holding vocational credentials – advanced diplomas (11.6%) and certificates (19.7%).
+Bachelor degrees are the most common at 17.4%, followed by postgraduate qualifications (6.3%) and graduate diplomas (2.3%).
+Trade and technical skills are prominent, with 31.3% of residents aged 15+ holding vocational credentials - advanced diplomas (11.6%) and certificates (19.7%).

-Educational participation is high, with 27.2% of residents currently enrolled in formal education.
-This includes 7.8% in primary, 7.4% in secondary, and 5.9% pursuing tertiary education.
-Mill Park - North's 5 schools have a combined enrollment reaching 3,630 students as of the latest data.
+Educational participation is high, with 27.2% of residents currently enrolled in formal education, including 7.8% in primary, 7.4% in secondary, and 5.9% in tertiary education.
+Mill Park - North's five schools have a combined enrolment of 3,630 students and demonstrate typical Australian school conditions (ICSEA: 1043) with balanced educational opportunities.
+The educational mix includes three primary, one secondary, and one K-12 school.
 The area functions as an education hub with 20.5 school places per 100 residents, significantly above the regional average of 13.1, attracting students from surrounding communities.
+Note: where schools show 'n/a' for enrolments, please refer to parent campus.

 Frequently Asked Questions - Education